kumige/snoop/README.md

 # snoop
 web project for school
+<p>Snoop is a website where you can ask questions from other users.
+You can answer questions with text and images.
+You can also follow other users, which will modify the home page feed to show answers from the people you followed.</p>
-<p>nodejs backend with GraphQL API, mongodb with authenticated mutations & Angular front-end</p>
+<p> It has a nodejs backend with GraphQL API, mongodb with authenticated mutations & Angular front-end</p>
 <a href="https://mikkojro.jelastic.metropolia.fi/home">Link to website</a> </br>
 <a href="https://mikkojro.jelastic.metropolia.fi/graphql">Link to GraphQL API</a>
 <p>(these might not work in the future)</p>